Orianthi: Touring guitarist

 On 29 August 2011, Orianthi was announced as Alice Cooper's new guitarist.
 She replaced Damon Johnson, who is now a member of Thin Lizzy.
 She was the first female member of the Alice Cooper band.
 Orianthi did two world tours with Alice Cooper, but resigned in June 2014, and was replaced by Nita Strauss.
 Her departure caused a rift between her and Strauss' respective fanbases, though the guitarists themselves are friends.

 Orianthi has appeared as a guitarist for other stars including shows with Michael Bolton, Dave Stewart and James Durbin.
 She also appeared on the Top 7-week season 12 of American Idol on 3 April 2013 to play guitar for each of the performances.
 One month later Orianthi performed Fine China with Chris Brown at the 2013 Billboard Music Awards, and on 8 December of that same year she paid tribute to Carlos Santana, performing in the Kennedy Center Honors Gala.

 She spent most of 2013–2015 touring with Dave Stewart, started BeMyBand, and released a song.
 In 2014, she joined Richie Sambora for his solo tour in Australia and Europe.
 In 2016, the two toured under the name RSO in Australia, South America and the UK.

+In late 2024 it was announced that Orianthi would be rejoining Alice Cooper for the Too Close for Comfort Tour in February 2025 filling in for Nita Strauss who was unavailable due to other commitments, but later Orianthi had to cancel this tour because of a leg-injury.
+Due to this injury, she performed at PRS's 40th anniversary show sitting down on stage.

 Philanthropy

-Orianthi met with Little Kids Rock students at the annual trade show for music merchants (NAMM) in 2010 after they opened for her.
+Orianthi met with Little Kids Rock students at the annual trade show for music merchants (the NAMM Show) in 2010 after they opened for her.
 The kids gave her an acoustic guitar they autographed and she joined LKR's Honorary Board.

+In 2025, on PRS's 40th anniversary show Orianthi was on stage and played together with Dany Villarreal (lead singer and guitarist of The Warning).
+After their song, Orianthi gifted her PRS private stock signature guitar to Villarreal.